Counter-terrorism: the consequences of policy and language

 Responding to the threat of terrorism has become a key global policy priority in recent years.
 Counter-terrorism policies and the language that surrounds them have gone on to have a big impact on British society.

-Dr Lee Jarvis researches the language that is used to describe terrorist violence and the consequences this has.
+Prof Lee Jarvis researches the language that is used to describe terrorist violence and the consequences this has.
 How different communities respond to the claims that are made about terrorist threats is central to his research.

-Dr Jarvis’ latest book with Michael Lister, Anti-Terrorism, Citizenship and Security, explores how different publics make sense of and experience anti-terrorism powers, and the implications of this for citizenship and security.
+Prof Jarvis’ latest book with Michael Lister, Anti-Terrorism, Citizenship and Security, explores how different publics make sense of and experience anti-terrorism powers, and the implications of this for citizenship and security.

 The research behind the book, funded by an ESRC grant, represents the first systematic study of such questions at the level of ‘everyday life’.